ilanschnell/bitarray/doc/reference.rst

 ``frombytes(bytes, /)``
-   Extend bitarray with raw bytes.
-That is, each append byte will add eight bits to the bitarray.
+   Extend the bitarray with raw bytes from a bytes-like object.
+   Each added byte will add eight bits to the bitarray.

+   New in version 2.5.0: allow bytes-like argument.

 ``fromfile(f, n=-1, /)``